Bodily Injury Liability Insurance: What You Need To Know

 Under Michigan’s auto No-Fault insurance law, this auto insurance coverage is also referred to as “residual liability insurance.”

-Bodily injury liability insurance provides coverage if you are sued for causing a car accident that injured or killed another person.
-It will pay up to your policy limit for pain and suffering compensation, excess medical benefits and lost wages and other economic damages that you are deemed liable for.
+In Michigan, bodily injury liability insurance provides coverage if you are sued for causing a car accident that injured or killed another person.
+It pays up to your policy limit for pain and suffering compensation, excess medical benefits and lost wages and other economic damages that you are deemed liable for.

-If you are at-fault for a car accident in Michigan that injures or kills someone, your bodily injury insurance covers your liability for the injured person’s pain and suffering, excess medical benefits and lost wages and other economic damages.
+In Michigan, if you are at-fault for a car accident that injures or kills someone, your bodily injury insurance covers your liability for the injured person’s pain and suffering, excess medical benefits and lost wages and other economic damages.
 The extent of your coverage depends on your liability policy limit.

 - Pain and suffering compensation (MCL 500.3131(1); 500.3135(1), (2) and (3)(b))